 Former employees of Grandmother’s restaurant launched a new concept called Don & Millie’s in 1989.
 The new restaurant was intended to be a modern spin on the beloved King’s Food Host.
 They drew inspiration not only from its recipes and menus but also its interior.

-Don & Millie’s was aimed towards customers who wanted better than fast food quality at fast food prices.
-They were ahead of their time as the fast casual concept hadn’t yet taken off.
-Despite the addition of a drive-through, the food was cooked to order resulting in slightly longer wait times than a more traditional fast food establishment.
+Don & Millie’s was aimed at customers who wanted better than fast food quality at fast food prices.
+They were ahead of their time, as the fast casual concept hadn’t yet taken off.
+Despite the addition of a drive-through, the food was cooked to order, resulting in slightly longer wait times than a more traditional fast food establishment.

 While Grandmother’s closed more than a decade ago, its offspring remain as popular as ever.
-It was recently named as one of the best burger joints and drive-ins by The Reader and fast casual food by Omaha Magazine.
-In fact, its eight locations are in the process of becoming employee owned as its remaining founders eye retirement in the near future.
-Perhaps it will continue to expand by adding new locations in the future.
+It was recently named one of the best burger joints and drive-ins by The Reader and best fast casual restaurant by Omaha Magazine.

 Content written by Omaha Exploration.
 If you enjoy my content, you can follow or subscribe on my Facebook page, signup to receive emails or make a donation on my website.
 Thank you and until next time, keep exploring!